 “Patient Zero” reads as a diary from a young boy who doesn’t quite realize that the world is crashing down around him.
 “Danger Word” is about a grandfather and grandson trying to survive when not all the people are people anymore.
 Then, there are three stories about Nayima and her experiences before, during, and after the end of the world.
 Put together, they read almost as a novella.

-Audra helps manage the Ladies of Horror Fiction Instagram page and composes author profiles.
-She also contributes articles and helps maintain the website.
+Audra and her horror hound, Ouija, help manage the Ladies of Horror Fiction Instagram page.
+When not ghost hunting or rollerskating, she also contributes articles and helps maintain the website.